Introducing our Healthy Drain Program

 Why You Should Get Your Exterior Drains Checked with a Camera Scope.

 Today, let's dive into a topic that often goes overlooked but can save you a ton of headaches down the road: checking your exterior drains (i.e., downspouts, surface drains, sump pump drain, etc.) with a camera scope.
 You might be wondering, “What’s the big deal?”
-Well, let me break it down for you.
+Well, let us break it down for you.

 First off, the main benefit of this service is that it provides you with video proof of how your drainage system is functioning (or not functioning!)
 You get to see exactly what’s going on down there, and trust me, it’s worth it!
 You’ll not only find out whether your drains are draining correctly, but you’ll also learn where those drains go and how they’re connected to one another.
 This is invaluable information that most property owners don’t have, and it can really come in handy when issues arise.
 At Drain My Yard, we call this our Healthy Drain Program.